 Connecticut’s Paid Leave Program (CTPL) launched in 2021, offering employees paid leave for qualifying family and medical reasons.
 The program is funded by employee payroll deductions, providing wage replacement for various qualifying reasons.

-There is a significant overlap between the Family and Medical Leave Act (FMLA) and the CTPL.
+There is a significant overlap between the Family and Medical Leave Act (FMLA) and the Connecticut Paid Sick Leave Law.
 Employers and employees need to be on the same page regarding which type of leave an employee wants to use and if they intend to split their leave between paid CTPL time and unpaid FMLA time.

 Personal Health Conditions

-Employees can use paid leave for serious health conditions that render them unable to work.
-Preventive care is an important part of paid leave, as Connecticut employees are more likely to schedule check ups with paid leave available.
+Employees can use paid leave for mental or physical health conditions that render them unable to work.
+Preventive medical care and medical diagnosis are important parts of paid leave, as Connecticut employees are more likely to schedule check ups with paid leave available.

 Employees can use Connecticut paid leave for mental health days, prioritizing their wellness and managing the effects of stress rather than attempting to cope in the workplace.